What Is Dill Weed Used For? Complete Guide to Cooking, Health Benefits & Buying Tips

 • Yogurt

-Try adding dill to your next batch of deviled eggs or grilled vegetables for a refreshing twist.
+According to Epicurious, adding dill to deviled eggs or grilled vegetables creates a refreshing twist that enhances the overall flavor profile.

 1. Fresh Dill

 Look for bright green, crisp leaves without any yellowing or wilting.
 Fresh dill should have a strong, pleasant aroma.
-It's best purchased from local farmers' markets or organic stores.
+The USDA recommends purchasing from local farmers' markets or organic stores for the freshest product.

 2. Dried Dill